 Taneikak Apianak Ivan – A Kodiak, his first wife was a Kashia Pomo woman, PIzhichimiy.
 They had a daughter, Olga, and son Chunyuun.
 His second wife, Pelagiia Mukaia, had three sons Il’ia, Marko, and Simeon.
 He died sometime between 1834 and 1838.

 Osip Shaia (O’seep) – An Aleut, he lived at Ross for quite a long time.
 He was a leader or foreman of Alaskans.
 His first wife was possibly a Kashia Pomo woman, Myssalaya.
 His second wife, Alexandra, and son, Sazon, lived for years at Ross.
 It is possible that his first wife left with him to Alaska and returned with a Russified name, Alexandra.
 He was about 38 years old when he died from drowning.

 Kasents – A Tlingit, his work at Colony Ross is unknown.

 Balthazar – Possibly a Coast Miwok, this young man was painted by the Russian artist Mikhail Tikhanov (see the drawing below).
 Balthazar was painted with a front view and with a side view.
 He was baptized at Mission San Rafael along with his Miwok parents, Catcat and Bohomen.
 He may have been about 15 years old when the paintings were done.
 We believe they lived in the Bodega Bay region.

-Chumamin – A Kashia Pomo woman who lived with the (Russian) Mikhail Siyazov.
+Chumamin – A Kashia Pomo woman who lived with Mikhail Siyazov, a Russian.
 When he returned to Sitka in September 1820, she returned to her native place.

 Pokomin – A Kashia Pomo woman married to Filip Apangu, a Kodiak.
 They may have lived on the front terrace in the Alaskan neighborhood.
 When he returned to Sitka, she returned to her own people.